B2000++ Elements

 Beam Elements

 The beam elements are designed for static and dynamic, linear and nonlinear analysis.
 For nonlinear analysis, finite strains are supported.
 The element topology is described in the Generic Element section.
 Beam section-specific data are described by the property MDL command.
-All other beam data are described within the ref:mdl.elements block and are describes below.
+All other beam data are described within the elements block and are describes below.

 Beam Elements for Stress Analysis